+Root processing

+Distinguishing AM and EM roots
-109 EM types viewed under a dissecting microscope (Yanai et al. 2008).
-Rarely, in later processing

-110 steps, a root initially typed as AM was observed to have a Hartig net and was reclassified as EM.

-111 The mycorrhizal status of AM roots was verified after clearing with potassium hydroxide and

-112 staining with Chlorazol black E, as described below.-
+Shallow cores were thawed and washed over a sieve to extract root branches at least 3 cm in length.
+Roots from the deep cores were thawed and washed.
+All roots were preserved in ethanol until analysis.
+Roots were sorted based on morphology and wood anatomy into AM or EM types viewed under a dissecting microscope (Yanai et al. 2008).
+Rarely, in later processing steps, a root initially typed as AM was observed to have a Hartig net and was reclassified as EM.
+The mycorrhizal status of AM roots was verified after clearing with potassium hydroxide and staining with Chlorazol black E, as described below.

-113 Root length
+Root length

 To measure the length of AM and EM roots, each root sample was placed on a dissecting microscope dish and intersections with grid lines were counted (Newman 1966).
 Root length per unit soil volume was calculated by dividing the length of roots by the volume of the core.
-117

-7 Clearing and staining roots
+Clearing and staining roots

-Putative AM roots were cleared by autoclaving in 10% potassium hydroxide solution for 20 minutes at 15 ATM and 120 °C, soaked in 3% hydrogen peroxide for 10 minutes and washed in 1% nitric acid (Brundett et al. 1996).
-Roots were stained in 0.03% Chlorazol black E and autoclaved for 20 minutes at 15 ATM and 120 °C to reveal fungal hyphae (Cannon 1941; Brundett et al. 1996).
-Stained roots were viewed at 400×x to assess the presence of AM features.
+Putative AM roots were cleared by autoclaving in 10% potassium hydroxide solution for 20 min at 15 ATM and 120 °C, soaked in 3% hydrogen peroxide for 10 min and washed in 1% nitric acid (Brundett et al. 1996).
+Roots were stained in 0.03% Chlorazol black E and autoclaved for 20 min at 15 ATM and 120 °C to reveal fungal hyphae (Cannon 1941; Brundett et al. 1996).
+Stained roots were viewed at $400 \times$ to assess the presence of AM features.

 Arbuscular mycorrhizal colonization

-124 Each sample of cleared and stained AM roots was cut into 2-cm-long segments.
-Root 125 segments were floated in a Petri dish and one segment was picked from 25 sections of the dish 126 (Brundett et al. 1996), except for 70 samples that had only 4-23 segments, all of which were 127 examined.
-Root segments were placed on glass slides and examined at 400× magnification, and 128 the presence or absence of the following mycorrhizal fungal structures was noted at up to 200 129 intersections of a micrometer in the eyepiece: coenocytic hyphae, vesicles, arbuscules, and 130 hyphal coils (McGonigle et al. 1990; Brundett et al. 1996).
-Roots were classified as colonized by 131 AM fungi based on the presence of AM structures, although many other fungal structures were 132 commonly seen including septate hyphae (evidence of dark septate ascomycete endophytes) and 133 clamp connections (evidence of basidiomycetes).
-Colonization was calculated as the number of 134 intersections with AM fungal structures divided by the total number of intersections viewed.
+Each sample of cleared and stained AM roots was cut into 2-cm-long segments.
+Root segments were floated in a Petri dish and one segment was picked from 25 sections of the dish (Brundett et al. 1996), except for 70 samples that had only 4-23 segments, all of which were examined.
+Root segments were placed on glass slides and examined at $400 \times$ magnification, and the presence or absence of the following mycorrhizal fungal structures was noted at up to 200 intersections of a micrometer in the eyepiece: coenocytic hyphae, vesicles, arbuscules, and hyphal coils (McGonigle et al. 1990; Brundett et al. 1996).
+Roots were classified as colonized by AM fungi based on the presence of AM structures, although many other fungal structures were commonly seen including septate hyphae (evidence of dark septate ascomycete endophytes) and clamp connections (evidence of basidiomycetes).
+Colonization was calculated as the number of intersections with AM fungal structures divided by the total number of intersections viewed.

-135 Ectomycorrhizal colonization-
+Ectomycorrhizal colonization